Badal214112-gif/HEALTHCARE-DATA-ANALYTICS-PATIENT-EXPERIENCE-OPTIMIZATION-DASHBOARD/README.md

+from docx import Document
+doc = Document()

+# Title
+doc.add_heading("Hospital Emergency Room Dashboard", level=1)

-# HEALTHCARE-DATA-ANALYTICS-PATIENT-EXPERIENCE-OPTIMIZATION-DASHBOARD
+# Intro
-Developed an Excel-based dashboard to analyze hospital emergency room data of ~480 patients.
-The project tracks daily patient trends, admission status, average wait times, and satisfaction scores.
-Using pivot tables and interactive charts, it delivers actionable insights to improve hospital care efficiency.
+doc.add_paragraph(
+    "This project analyzes hospital emergency room data using Excel. " "The dataset contains around 480 patient records with details on admissions, wait times, satisfaction scores, and demographics. "
+    "The goal of the project is to provide hospital management with actionable insights to improve patient care efficiency."
+)